Chiller minimum evaporator bypass control

 Rather than fully opening the bypass valve on stage up, I override the bypass minimum flow set point up to perhaps the design value.
 This performs a similar concept to fully opening the bypass valve, just in a more controlled manner, it assists in not overflowing the chiller and is tuneable.

 In Australia what the consultant specifies doesn’t always get implemented.
-More often that not the low load chiller gets value engineered out and replaced with a buffer tank.
+More often than not the low load chiller gets value engineered out and replaced with a buffer tank.
 This significantly increases the chances of the lead chiller (high load) tripping on low flow during low load conditions.
 So, we need to work a lot harder on our bypass control.

 When you have chillers occasionally tripping during low load conditions, it can be difficult to diagnose.
 Sometimes it isn’t the result of any one of the above points, but a combination of all components slightly under performing.
 The easy fix is to increase the bypass minimum flow set point to create a larger buffer before reaching the chiller safety cut-out, this is a significant compromise in energy efficiency, and in my opinion not acceptable.

-Fixing the issue from the start doesn’t cost more money, it just needs a robust design and solid engineering.
+Fixing the issue from the start doesn’t cost more money, it just needs a robust design and engineering.

 Chiller design parameters used in this example